yurug/learn-ocaml-tutorial/README.md

 * Signature of all three test functions for functions

-* Purpose of each optional arguments and the right tutorial to learn how to use them
+* Purpose of each optional arguments and link to the right tutorial to learn how to use them

 ## What you will not learn in this step

-* How to write advanced exercises.
+* How to write non-trivial exercises.
 See the documentation for [this step](https://github.com/ocaml-sf/learn-ocaml/blob/master/docs/tutorials/step-5.md) or the [index](https://github.com/ocaml-sf/learn-ocaml/blob/master/docs/howto-write-exercises.md) to find the right one.